kartoza/docker-geoserver/README.md

 ### Removing Tomcat extras

-To include Tomcat extras including docs, examples, and the manager webapp, set the `TOMCAT_EXTRAS` environment variable to `true`:
+To include Tomcat extras including docs, examples, and the manager web app, set the `TOMCAT_EXTRAS` environment variable to `true`:

-**Note:** If `TOMCAT_EXTRAS` is set to true then you should configure  `TOMCAT_PASSWORD` to use a strong password otherwise the default one is set up.
+**Note:** If `TOMCAT_EXTRAS` is set to true then you should configure  `TOMCAT_PASSWORD` to use a strong password otherwise a randomly generated password is used.

 ```
 ie VERSION=2.25.0